-Spearheaded by Bow Valley College, 150 Startups is an Alberta-wide initiative designed to expand Alberta’s entrepreneurial capacity by collaborating with 25 of Alberta’s 26 colleges and universities so we all share ideas, develop resources, identify best practices and, annually, guide 150 post-secondary students to Ideate and take the initial step towards becoming a first-time Entrepreneur.
+We do this by having Alberta’s 26 colleges and universities collaborate so we all share ideas, develop resources, identify best practices, and, annually, guide 150 post-secondary students to Ideate and take the initial steps towards becoming a first-time Entrepreneur.

 2023 Kick-Off Weekend – Friday, May 12th to Sunday, May 14th

 Alberta’s Colleges and Universities run their own on-campus activities to expose students to entrepreneurship as a viable career option.
 Those interested in becoming an entrepreneur can start working on the 10 steps to turn their idea into a business.
 From January to March a series of on-campus presentations are broadcasted live and recorded for future use.
 At the end of April, each school selects who it thinks is its most promising first-time entrepreneur.

 Those chosen to represent their post-secondary institution as the most promising first-time entrepreneur participate in a summer skills development program.
 The skills development program starts with a Kick-off Weekend where students and aspiring entrepreneurs learn and apply the Lean Startup method and Ash Maurya’s Lean Canvas.
 The summer skills development program then continues with Lean Startups Challenges and twice-a-week web meetings.